 As mentioned in the pharmaceutical industry and market in the UK section, pharmaceutical companies add more economic value than any other sector.
 This sector is also very productive with each employee contributing more to the national economy than comparable manufacturing sectors.

-The latest figures released by the Office of National Statistics show that the GVA generated per employee within the pharmaceutical industry in 2011 was £210,000.
+The latest figures released by the Office of National Statistics show that the GVA generated per employee within the pharmaceutical industry in 2013 was approximately £128,000.

 The graph below shows that in 2013 the GVA generated per employee within the pharmaceutical industry was significanly higher than other comparable manufacturing sectors.

 Click here for a larger versionNote: Using the new definition of high and medium high tech sector (SIC2007).
 Data for pharmaceutical industry for 2013 has been suppressed by ONS, employment data for 2012 has been used to calculate per head figures.Source: ONS Annual Business Survey 2013 (revised results), Section C, Manufacturing, Release date 11 June 2015.

 The UK based pharmaceutical industry directly employs around 73,000 people of which 23,000 work in research and development (R&D).